 Ilana takes pride in breaking grounds on multiple levels: as a pioneer in quantum physics and as an executive woman in tech.
 When she’s not roadmapping, speaking at an event, reporting to the Board, pitching investors, hiring more ninjas or giving interviews, you might find her playing the piano, enjoying live music nights or boxing at the gym.

-Anne-Claire holds a Master’s degree in International Relations from La Sorbonne, Paris and a Law degree (LLB) from Rennes University (France).
+Anne-Claire holds a Masters degree in International Relations from La Sorbonne, Paris and a Law degree (LLB) from Rennes University (France).
 She also attended Harvard Extension School’s Business Communications curriculum.
 She’s a keen sailor and skier.
-She would have loved to learn the piano but instead has just become a reluctant karaoke singer.

 He is an accomplished technology strategist and leader, as well as Head of Programmes and Delivery, in both the public and private sectors, and has a proven track record in leading and delivering within high pressure, rapidly changing, technology and people driven environments.
 He has extensive commercial experience both as a leader in commercial technology development and consulting and also as an independent technology and business architect supporting a wide range of government, defence and security, and FTSE 100 organisations in the UK and abroad.

 Mark has a passion for trail running, ultramarathons and the mountains as well as mountain biking and everything outdoors.

 Originally from the United States, Brian moved to the UK in 2017 where he has served as a Marie Curie research fellow at the University of Oxford focusing in superconducting quantum circuits.
 Previously a research staff scientist for IBM, Brian helped develop their large-scale quantum computing platform.
 He was also a part of the founding team for the ‘IBM Quantum Experience’, the first publicly-accessible quantum computer.